h2oai/h2o4gpu/src/README.md

-## C++ Implementation of POGS
+## C++ Implementation of H2OAIGLM

 Tutorial
 --------
-Please refer to the examples to see how to use POGS.
+Please refer to the examples to see how to use H2OAIGLM.
 Documentation will be updated in the near future.

 Proximal Operator Library